redxaxder/7DRL2022/roadmap.md

     - normal maps
     - occlude lights
-    + rework rage bulbs into something that doesn't interact with fire lighting
+    + rework rage bulbs into something that doesn't interact with fire lighting x spreading
-  - spreading
     - a burning object knocked into an enemy should light them on fire
   - brandy interaction
   - rogues with a dodge stop, drop, and roll to extinguish
     - make sure to change the combat log
-  - Things that die from fire shouldn't splatter blood
-- wizard shoots over tables/chairs
-- fireball ignites furniture
+  - Things that die from fire shouldn't splatter blood x wizard shoots over tables/chairs x fireball ignites furniture
 - brazier
 - bookshelf
 - wall torch